jc97/contao-portal64-client/README.md

 Furthermore this extension depends on the calendar extension for Contao.

 Features according to the determination of player's ELO values and FIDE titles depend on the Contao extension "dwz", developed by the author of this extension.

+This extension supports english and german language in back end and front end.

 ## Installation